 - 1 pair of comfortable leggings or palazzo pants – something stretchy is great for the plane and for wandering around in your room

-- 1 wrinkle-free washable travel skirt or a travel dress you can dress up with a scarf
+- 1 wrinkle-free washable travel skirt or a travel dress you can spruce up with a scarf

-- 1 pair of shorts if you're headed to the coast (if not, leave these at home)
+- 1 pair of shorts if you’re headed to the coast for a day trip (if not, leave these at home)

 - 2 blouses (short- or long-sleeved, depending on the exact season – May and September may require longer sleeves)

 - 1 tank top (for layering or sleeping in)

-- 1 cardigan, lightweight fleece or pashmina for warmth on chilly evenings
+- 1 cardigan, lightweight fleece or for warmth on chilly evenings

 - 2 quick-drying underwear (more if this is too scary)

 - 2 travel bras – just make sure they’re quick-dry so you can wash one as soon as you get in from all that sightseeing

 - 1 bathing suit (if you’ll have access to pool or sea)

 - 2 pairs of shoes (sandals for sightseeing or evening wear and walking shoes if you plan to do some serious walking)

 - 1 travel towel (if you’re staying in a hostel; a hotel will provide its own)

 - Rain gear: a classic trench coat, or a waterproof poncho for emergencies, and an umbrella for your purse